vhladiienko/awesome-game-production/readme.md

 # Awesome Game Production [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of **awesome** resources, related to game production process: books, articles, tools, project management, methodologies etc. This list does not cover specific disciplines like game design, quality assurance, programming.
 Its focus is management and production.
+Refer to the [Gaming section of the "master" awesome list](https://github.com/sindresorhus/awesome#gaming) for other gamedev stuff.

 This is **not a collection**, this is a list of the [most awesome](https://github.com/sindresorhus/awesome/blob/main/awesome.md#only-awesome-is-awesome) stuff.